 Platform Stability: OTT platform testing ensures stability when multiple users are connected simultaneously.

 Access Control: If you use a subscription-based model, validate that users can only access content included in their subscription.
-Alternatively, ensure that users can gain secure access to your library of content.
+Alternatively, ensure that users can gain secure access to your content library.

 User Limits: Ensure the correct number of users can access your content based on their subscription plan or account type.